obihughes/omega-planner/docs/planner.md

 ### PinnedTasksSidebar
 Shows tasks that the user has pinned for quick access.

-### FocusView
-A dedicated view for focusing on a single task.

 ### WeeklyView
 Displays a 7-day view of scheduled tasks.